Rhinemann/mage-hack/src/chapters/True Magick.typ

   With basic mental magick, the mage learns to sense the emotions and surface impulses of other people.
 Although they cannot read specific thoughts, they are able to perceive psychic impressions about a person or (with Matter #spec_c.d4) a place or object.
 Through this perception, they can guess at the nature of weak Resonance signatures and read the stronger ones outright.
 Even without Resonance, that mage can scan auras, note mood shifts, discern truth from lies, or grasp someone's overall state of mind by way of a successful roll.
 ]

-Meanwhile, the mage also learns to shield his own mind from the thoughts and emotions of other people, constructing mental barriers around his aura, emotions, and consciousness.
+Meanwhile, the mage also learns to shield their own mind from the thoughts and emotions of other people, constructing mental barriers around their aura, emotions, and consciousness.

 On a related note, they also learn how to multitask and absorb data with startling acuity.
-For a scene or two, they can even create a Mind Empowerment asset that concentrates his mental faculties.
+For a scene or two, they can even create a Mind Empowerment asset that concentrates their mental faculties.

 / Mind Perception: Step up your lowest die on any roll to perceive any phenomena under the purview of Mind or create a related asset.